ABA Certificate Differences: A Comprehensive Guide

 IBT vs. RBT vs. ABAT: Which Behavior Technician Credential Is Right for You?

-• Teaching social, communication, and daily living skills
+• Teach communication, social, and daily living skills

-All three certifications require 40 hours of training, an exam, and ongoing supervision.
+In addition, all three pathways require 40 hours of training, an exam, and ongoing supervision.

 IBT: International Behavior Therapist

-Best for: Those working internationally or seeking a culturally responsive, global credential
+Best for: People working internationally or anyone who wants a globally recognized credential

 • Recognized worldwide